insthync/awesome-unity3d/README.md

 * [zapnet](https://github.com/deadgg/zapnet) - ⚡ Zapnet is a Unity framework for game networking built with Lidgren
 * [Httx](https://github.com/whitesharx/httx/) - X-force HTTP/REST library for Unity.
 Zero dependency, fluent and extensible
 * [open-netcode](https://github.com/polartron/open-netcode) - Open Netcode is a feature rich networking package for Unity DOTS.
-* [Master Server Toolkit](https://github.com/aevien/master-server-toolkit) - This is a framework that allows you to create game servers and services for your game inside Unity.
-It allows you to avoid using third-party services such as Playful, PAN, or Smartfox server.
-This framework does not claim to be a substitute for all these systems.
-No way!
 * [EntityNetworkingSystems](https://github.com/AncientEntity/EntityNetworkingSystems) - A networking framework for Unity.
 * [promul](https://github.com/jacksonrakena/promul) - An open-source networking & relay implementation for Unity Netcode for GameObjects